mirgow/CS205ParallelImaging/README.md

 export OMP_NUM_THREADS=16
 ```

-At this point, we're assuming you've downloaded our github repo, and have access to the scripts in /src and test examples in /data
+At this point, we're assuming you've downloaded our Github repo, and have access to the scripts in /src and test examples in /data

 For the scripts we've placed in our repo, the backbones of them are obtained from our sources, so they're not original scripts.
 However, we have edited and reformatted them to a great degree.